apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/browser_devtools.md

 ![Chrome DevTools JavaScript command execution](./images/browser-devtools-console-commands.png)

-> You can interact with the page in many more ways using the Console.
-If you want to dive deeper we recommend this [tutorial on documents](https://javascript.info/document).
-A web page in a browser is called a document.
+> In JavaScript, the web page is called `document`.
+From the Console you can interact with it in many ways.
+Go through [document basics](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model) to learn more.

 ## Next up {#next}